cables-gl/cables/doc/beginner1_circle/beginner1_circle.md

 ## 1.Add the WebGL-op

 - To create an operator press `[esc]` – the `Select Operator`-dialog shows up
-- Now enter `render`
+- Now enter `Main`
-- The first entry in the list should be [Ops.Gl.Renderer](../ops/Ops.Gl.Renderer/Ops.Gl.Renderer.md)
+- The first entry in the list should be [Ops.Gl.MainLoop](../ops/Ops.Gl.MainLoop/Ops.Gl.MainLoop.md)
 - Press `[enter]` to create the operator

 ## 2. Add The Circle Operator